Tudor0404/easythread/docs/pages/documented_design.rst

 Libraries used
 **************

 Libraries in web development are essential, a lot of edge cases and standards exist which need to be abstracted.
-Here is a list of direct (exlcuding dependencies) libraries I have used:
+Here is a list of direct (excluding dependencies) libraries I have used:

 User Interface
 ==============